HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 A final topic is inter-module calls within the compilation unit when the target has a different privilege level.
 The architecture implements a privilege level change via the GATE instruction, which resides on a gateway type page.

 // ??? **note** what exactly is all needed ?
 Is it only code or also global data at a new priv level ?

-// ??? or should we just state that a compilation unit has always the same priv level.
-If not, it is considered an

-// external call between compilation units ?
+Or should we just state that a compilation unit has always the same priv level.
+If not, it is considered an external call ?

 ### External Calls